donors

 The Weld Community Foundation oversees a collection of charitable funds that give back to our community by way of gifts, grants, and scholarships.
 So partnering with us supports the vital ways we enrich our very own backyard.

-You can donate directly to the Foundation’s Impact Fund or give to any fund we currently hold at the Foundation.
+You can donate directly to the Foundation’s Spread the Good Fund (formerly the Impact Fund) or give to any fund we currently hold at the Foundation.

 Or you might be interested in creating your own charitable fund.
 The Foundation can help you develop something incredible; fulfilling your philanthropic dreams and passions.
 Information is below.